Shippable/docs/sources/deploy/deploy-mvp-1.md

 ```

 ##6.
 Define `op_cluster`.

 * Description: `op_cluster` is a [cluster](/platform/workflow/resource/cluster/) resource that represents the  cluster in your orchestration platform where your application is deployed to.
 For example, this would point to a cluster created in Amazon ECS or a cluster in Kubernetes.
 * Required: Yes.
 * Integrations needed:

 The list of supported container orchestration platforms can be found [here](/platform/integration/overview/#supported-orchestration-platform-integrations).

   **Steps**

   - Create an account integration using your Shippable account for the orchestration platform.
 Instructions to create an integration can be found [here](http://docs.shippable.com/platform/tutorial/integration/howto-crud-integration/).

   - Set the friendly name of the integration as `op_int`.
-If you change the name,
-      please change change it also in the yml below.
+If you change the name, please change it also in the yml below.

 * Yml block:

     Add the following yml block to your [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml/) file.

 ```
   - name: op_cluster    # resource friendly name